 What happens to our bones as we age?

-Women are more likely to develop osteoporosis than men partly because they have a lower peak bone mass (by about 10%).
+Women are more likely to develop osteoporosis than men.
+This is partly because they have a lower peak bone mass (by about 10%).
 In addition, the major female sex hormone, estrogen, is an important regulator of bone formation and function.
-Loss of estrogen associated with menopause leads to enhanced bone re-absorption and reduced bone formation.
+Loss of estrogen associated with menopause leads to enhanced bone resorption and reduced bone formation.

 What can I do to prevent osteoporosis?